 Interest rates have spiked over the past two years as the Federal Reserve gradually increases its benchmark interest rate.
 When the Federal Reserve alters interest rates, most variable rate cards follow suit.
 Since Dec.
 1, 2015, when the Fed started raising rates, the average card APR has climbed from 14.96 to 16.41 percent.

-Late payments climb as card
+Late payments climb as card balances rise

 Higher credit card interest rates haven’t scared people away from carrying more debt.
 According to research released Feb.
 27 by the FDIC, credit card balances are continuing to grow.